 - Education: A therapist can educate a patient’s family or employer about how to accommodate and care for the patient.

-The following conditions are some of the most common treated:
+The following conditions are some of the most commonly treated:

 - Sudden serious health conditions such as a stroke, heart attack, brain injury or amputation